Chambre de Commerce - Fiche d'information pays Dernière mise à jour: 12.08.2021

 In order to promote international economic and financial relations in the interest of the Grand Duchy of Luxembourg, the Luxembourg government negotiates bilateral agreements for the avoidance of double taxation and prevent fiscal evasion with respect to Taxes on Income and on fortune with third countries.

 - Convention from 19.12.1980 (Memorial 1983, A No.104, p.2232)

 - Effective as of 01.01.1984 (Memorial 1983, A No.104, p.2232)

 - Agreement from 19.05.1961 (Memorial 1965, A, p.
 301)

 The Statec Foreign Trade statistics provide information on the trade of goods - by product and by country.
 This information is collected respectively through the INTRASTAT declaration and on the basis of customs documents.

 You can see the statistics on the website of the Statec.

-Honorary Consul with jurisdiction over the Regions of Souss Massa-Daraa, Guelmim-esmara, Laayoune-Boujdour-Sakia El Hamra, Oued-Eddahab-lagouira, Marrakech-Tensift-Al Haouz, Doukkala-Abda and Tadla-Azilal: Mr. Aziz BOUSLIKHANE
+Honorary consul with juridiction over the Regions of Souss Massa-Daraa, Guelmim-Esmara, Laayoune-Boujdour-Sakia El Hamra, Oued-Eddahab-lagouira, Marrakech-Tensift-Al Haouz, Doukkala-Abda, and Tadla-Azilal:

 Bab al Madina